ChernegaSergiy/j3-server-setup/README.md

 ## License

 This project is licensed under the CSSM Unlimited License v2 (CSSM-ULv2).
 See the [LICENSE](LICENSE) file for details.

-## Disclaimer

-This repository contains modified versions of open-source software.
-The modifications are made to enhance compatibility with older Android devices.
-All original licenses and attributions are preserved.

 ## Contributing